MelnykovSV/crypto/README.md

 Make sure you have MongoDB installed and running on your machine.
 Update the MongoDB connection string in the project configuration to point to your MongoDB instance.

-4. tart the development server:
+4. Start the development server:

 ```bash
 npm run dev